![]() |

 He added: "Employers need to be aware that for every construction health hazard on a building site, there is usually a tried and tested occupational hygiene control available to manage that exposure and protect the health of workers in the industry."

-- BOHS announces appointment of new CEO
+- BOHS announces the closure of ABICS

 - A day in the life of Marian Molloy